leathrum/mathjax-ext-contrib/README.md

 Each extension also has a sample page, which can be found in the `gh-pages` branch.

+### Notes for MathJax version 2.1

+All extensions have been tested with MathJax version 2.1 on the CDN.

 ### Notes for MathJax version 2.0

 All extensions have been tested with MathJax version 2.0 on the CDN.